Perimenopause: definition, symptoms and solutions by D-LAB

 Perimenopause can last from a few months to 8 years, on average 4 to 5 years.
 Unlike premenopause, where menstrual cycles are still regular, this period is marked by increasing irregularity of cycles.

 During this phase, hormonal levels fluctuate before decreasing, causing various symptoms .
-This period is experienced differently depending on individuals and cultures.
+This period is experienced differently by individuals and cultures.
 There are many solutions to better experience your menstrual cycle during this period.

 4. Impact on quality of life